Optibus/mcp-atlassian/TESTING.md

 **Expected Result:**

-- List of projects with keys, names, and leads
+- List of projects with keys, names, and project leads
 - At least one project should be visible
+- Each project should have a key (e.g., "OPS", "DEV")

-#### 2.2 Get Project Details
+#### 2.2 Get Project by Key

 **Test:** Get details for a specific project